Scale your deployment: Splunk components

 For information on forwarders, start with the topic "About forwarding and receiving".

-For information on search heads, see "What is distributed search?".
+For information on search heads, see "About distributed search".

 To update a distributed deployment, you can use Splunk's deployment server.
 The deployment server lets you push out configurations and content to sets of Splunk instances (referred to, in this context, as deployment clients), grouped according to any useful criteria, such as OS, machine type, application area, location, and so on.
 The deployment clients are usually forwarders or indexers.
 For example, once you've made and tested an updated configuration on a local Linux forwarder, you can push the changes to all the Linux forwarders in your deployment.